-Another way to measure spiritual formation is from spoon fed (baby Christians) to self-led.
-The self-led Christian takes responsibility for their own spiritual formation.
-Click To Tweet The church for them is simply the environment that resources, encourages and inspires their continued growth.
+Another way to measure spiritual growth (spiritual maturity) is from spoon fed (baby Christians) to self-led.
+The self-led Christian takes responsibility for their own continued spiritual formation.
+The church for them is simply the environment that resources, encourages and inspires their continued growth.

 A third way to measure maturity is clean, clear and simple.
 It is stories of life change.
 After all these years and practicing all these and more, it is the one I prefer most.
 Capturing and telling stories of changed lives is compelling; it embodies the vision.
 I find it to be the most comprehensive, organic and practical approach.
 There is no list, and yet you have all of Scripture you can apply.
 Further, the idea of self-led is easily taught and incorporated.